 PHM software supports value-based care by providing organizations with the tools and insights to balance patient health outcome improvement and cost reduction.
 Specifically, PHM software enables:

-• Patient-centric care.
-PHM software allows providers to tailor interventions to individual patients and care plans while keeping an eye on how niche groups compare to broader population trends.
+• Data-driven care.
+PHM software allows providers to tailor interventions to individual patients and care plans while monitoring how niche groups compare to broader population trends.

 • Care coordination.
 With the right tools, providers can collaborate with stakeholders on every level to assess and track care management notes and patient histories against pre-defined benchmarks.